Pregnancy and Parental Clinician - CADS at Te Whatu Ora - Health New Zealand Waitematā, Auckland

 - Ability to implement Te Tiriti O Waitangi in your daily work

-- Clinical experience in the mental health and/or addiction field.
+- Clinical experience in the mental health and/or addiction or child health field or maternity setting

-- Comfortable working with other health and social service providers including Family Start, Oranga Tamariki, Kainga Ora and other community based NGO’s
+- Experience working with health and social service providers such as Family Start, Oranga Tamariki, Kainga Ora and other community based NGO’s

 - Working for a regional service in the country’s largest Te Whatu Ora district which provides more opportunity for professional development and career progression